Gift Tags Printable

 Let me just say – maybe this technique will not give you perfect results, but it sure is a fun and joyful experience!
 Some of the makeup might wear off while handling the tags, so if you want to seal in all that colorful and beautiful pigment, feel free to brush Mod Podge all over the surface to further protect it.
 A uniform layer of Mod Podge will create a transparent skin on the tags and will enhance the colors even more.

 This was not my first attempt of using unusual ‘ingredients’ to create something unique, you can check my DIY French Apples (I used gold nail polish), my DIY Vintage Poppy Tags (I used red nail polish) and my Vintage Keys Makeover for other fun projects too.

 And these are the eyeshadow makeup kits that I used today – just in case you want to give them a try.

 I found these lovely pressed leaves between the pages of my coffee stained vintage book, while photographing this project, aren’t they JUST beautiful?
 Not sure when I even put them there, but I instantly fell in love with the idea of adding some pressed leaves to these tags, for a 3D-going-outside-the-edges-embellishment.
 The leaves almost look like a dragonfly that is trying to start a conversation with our gorgeous flowers.
 What do you think are they whispering about?

 I’m planning of experimenting with makeup distressing even more, I really loved how quick and easy this whole process went.
 You could try this technique in your art journal, junk journal or other crafty experiments – I’m really curious to try it over layers of gesso, ink, paint or other mixed media goodies.
 It could be that ‘special something’ an unfinished project or a page in your journal needs!

-Give these charming Vintage French Violet Tags a try, they are beautifully wearing all their makeup! 🙂
+I hope you loved this Gift Tags Printable craft and you give it a try, they are beautifully wearing all their makeup!

 Have fun creating,